How to register to vote

 You can register to vote if you are 16 years of age and over, resident in the UK and you are:

-• a UK citizen
+• a British citizen or an Irish citizen.

-• a qualifying Commonwealth citizen
+• Commonwealth citizen

 • not legally excluded from voting